SJ T21

-T21, originally T2 is a diesel-hydraulic locomotive operated by Swedish State Railways (Statens Järnvägar, SJ) and Nora Bergslags Järnväg (NBJ) of Sweden.
-60 units were built during the 1950s by Maschinenbau Kiel and Svenska Järnvägsverkstäderna based on the German DB Class V65.
-The T21 was technically identical with the MaK 800D.
-The T21 was used to replace steam locomotives on branch lines.
-They were used until the 1990s.
+T21, originally T2, is a diesel-hydraulic locomotive operated by Swedish State Railways (Statens Järnvägar, SJ) and Nora Bergslags Järnväg (NBJ) of Sweden.
+60 units were built between 1955 and 1963 by Maschinenbau Kiel and Svenska Järnvägsverkstäderna, based on the German DB Class V65 and technically identical to the MaK 800D.
+The class replaced steam locomotives on branch lines and remained in service until the 1990s.

+Design

+Each locomotive had an eight-cylinder MaK MA 301A diesel engine driving a Voith L37zU hydraulic transmission, with an output of 590 kW.
+It had compressed-air and hand brakes and equipment for multiple working.

-The order consisted of 56 locomotives, of which ten were to be built in Sweden with a Swedish hydraulic shift, designated T3, later T22.
-The shift did not work particularly well, and only four were delivered, the rest with a German shift.
-Later two units were rebuilt to T21s.
+The order consisted of 56 locomotives, of which ten were to be built in Sweden with a Swedish hydraulic transmission, designated T3, later T22.
+The Swedish transmission did not work well, and only four were delivered, the rest with a German transmission.
+Two units were later rebuilt to T21s.
 NBJ bought four T21 units in 1963.